Background pattern

 3. How to take bisoprolol cinfa

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow the instructions for administration of this medication indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.
 Treatment with bisoprolol requires regular monitoring by your doctor.
-This is particularly necessary at the beginning of treatment, during dose increase, and at the end of treatment.
+This is particularly necessary at the start of treatment, during dose increase, and when stopping treatment.

 Treatment with bisoprolol cinfa is usually long-term.